 - Find the Theme: The first step is to comprehend the passage’s concept, and here is where students often make mistakes, reading just the first line and then solving the cloze exam.
 To understand the text’s subject, read the whole paragraph attentively.
 Finding the topic can aid you in finding answers more quickly and using the replacement approach.

 - Slowly and thoroughly read: To answer any cloze exam question, read it carefully and thoroughly to comprehend what it is about.
 It will assist you in forming an opinion on the subject.
 As a result, read the text at least twice slowly.
 It will help you in comprehending the passage’s concept.
-Everything goes wrong after that the text’s topic is established.
+Everything goes wrong after the text’s topic is established.
 After that, you may select the best potential term from the available options.

 - Identify the tone of the passage: After reading the text and identifying the topic, the next step is to determine the passage’s tone.
 It relates to the cognitive process used to write it, such as caustic, humorous, narrative, etc. The pattern is written in a chronological sequence, so spotting it in the phrase will help you figure out what word you need to fill it with.